Brothers in Arms (song)

-Background
+Description

 This song was written during the Falklands War and is described by some as an anti-war song.

-History

-There are two studio recorded versions of this song: the album version which is 6:55 minutes, and the shorter version which is 6:05 minutes and features slightly different (and shorter) solos at the beginning and end of the song.
-The version that appears on Dire Straits' greatest hits album, Sultans of Swing: The Very Best of Dire Straits, is 4:55.
-The version included on the live album On the Night contains an extra pedal steel guitar solo and is 8:55.
-The full-length, studio album version (6:55) was also included on the 2005 compilation Private Investigations.

-Mark Knopfler recorded and usually played the song on a Gibson Les Paul Standard guitar, rather than his usual Fender "Stratocaster", and the sunburst Les Paul appears in the distinctive promo video, which is in the style of a charcoal drawing, interspersing scenes of the band playing with scenes of war.
-During Dire Straits' 1992 "On Every Street" tour, Knopfler used his Pensa-Suhr MK1 for this song, like most of the others.

-"Brothers in Arms" was first released as a single on 14 October 1985.
+"Brothers in Arms" was first released as a single on 18 October 1985.
 The song is reported to be the first CD single ever released; it was released in the United Kingdom in 1986.
 The song's lyrics, influence, and impact were discussed from a variety of musical and personal perspectives in the BBC radio programme and podcast Soul Music first broadcast in September 2012.

-Reception

-Classic Rock critic Paul Rees rated "Brothers in Arms" to be Dire Straits' 5th greatest song, citing its "dignified but lasting power" and a "stunning guitar solo."
+Classic Rock critic Paul Rees rated "Brothers in Arms" to be Dire Straits' fifth greatest song, citing its "dignified but lasting power" and a "stunning guitar solo."
+Spin noted the "political theme with outstanding craftsmanship in the words and music", the "quiet but authoritative" singing, and the "dark swath of Knopfler's Les paul".

-Music video

 The music video, directed and animated by Bill Mather, produced by Simon Fields through Limelight Films and cinematographed by Francis Kenny, uses rotoscoping and shows the band performing, overlaid with images of the First World War.
 In contrast with the at-that-time very modern clip in "Money for Nothing", the video clip has a very classic appearance in noisy black and white images.

-"Brothers in Arms" won Grammy Award for Best Music Video at the 29th Annual Grammy Awards on 24 February 1987.
+It won the Grammy Award for Best Music Video at the 29th Annual Grammy Awards on 24 February 1987.

-Use as soundtrack for films and TV series

-The song appeared in the second-season episode "Out Where the Buses Don't Run" of Miami Vice, the third-season episode "I Coulda Been a Defendant" of Due South, and the second season finale of The West Wing, "Two Cathedrals".
-In each instance, it is used over the climactic scenes of the episode.
-It was also featured in the 1991 film McBain, the 2001 movie Spy Game and in the series finale, "START", of The Americans as well as the episode "Say Again Your Last" in SEAL Team.
-It was used as the title music to the 1992 BBC drama series Civvies.
-The song also appeared in the series finale of Supernatural.
+The song has appeared in several television episodes including the Due South episode "I Coulda Been a Defendant", "Two Cathedrals", the second season finale of The West Wing, and "One for the Road", the last episode of The Grand Tour presented by Jeremy Clarkson, Richard Hammond, and James May and the Miami Vice episode "Out Where the Buses Don't Run".